 It’s not every day that a cookbook sends you back in time to tell story that perhaps hasn’t quite been told yet.

 Food writer and activist Toni Tipton-Martin has done just that with Jubilee: Recipes from Two Centuries of African American Cooking.
-The title of her cookbook directly references the day that honors the freedom of enslaved Americans, but she extends that term to celebrate the contributions African Americans have made to cooking.
+The title of her cookbook directly references the day that honors the freedom of enslaved Americans, but she extends that term to celebrate the contributions Black Americans have made to cooking.
 She writes, quite simply, “We have earned the freedom to cook with creativity and joy.”

 The book is pretty radical in that regard, and its recipes are pretty delicious.